ECG#

 • ECG_Rate_Trend_Quadratic: The parameter corresponding to the curvature.

-• ECG_Rate_Trend_R2: the quality of the quadratic model.
+• ECG_Rate_Trend_R2: The quality of the quadratic model.
 If too low, the parameters might not be reliable or meaningful.

 Examples